-All of the mid-basin (Sites 1-4) and Intake values for fecal coliforms were less than 10 cfu/100 mL (Figures B126-B130, pages 228-232) and passed the freshwater Primary Contact Recreation bacteria standard.
+All of the mid-basin (Sites 1-4) and Intake values for fecal coliforms were less than 10 cfu/100 mL (Figures B131-B135, pages 234-238) and passed the freshwater Primary Contact Recreation bacteria standard in place prior to 2021.

 Coliform samples collected offshore from the Bloedel-Donovan swimming area had slightly higher counts than at Site 1 (mid-basin).
-None of the Bloedel-Donovan counts exceeded 100 cfu/100 mL and the geometric mean was 2 cfu/100 mL, so this site passed both parts of the freshwater Primary Contact Recreation bacteria standard.
+None of the Bloedel-Donovan counts exceeded 100 cfu/100 mL and the geometric mean was 3 cfu/100 mL, so this site passed both parts of the freshwater Primary Contact Recreation bacteria standard in place prior to 2021.